0chain/zboxcli/README.md

 ## Unlock

 Unlock tokens from a stake pool.
-Only tokens overfilling the stake pool can be unlocked.
-See sp-info 'OVERFILL' column.
+Tokens locked for blobber capacity stake or offers stake (max of the stakes) can't be unlocked.
+Also, to unlock rewards use `sp-unlock-rewards`

       ./zbox sp-unlock --blobber_id BLOBBER_ID

+Only stake pool (blobber) owner can unlock the rewards.

+## Unlock rewards

+Unlock all rewards, including:
+- blobber read and write rewards
+- rewards of related validator
+- interests

+      ./zbox sp-unlock-rewards

+Only stake pool (blobber) owner can unlock the rewards.

 # Write pool